benkitia/personal-site/content/blog/2024/01/handwrite-markdown.md

 #### Highlights

-Highlights demonstrate Inkdown at its best.
 I’ve adopted a common convention for highlighting text from various Markdown flavors, using equal signs `==like this==`.
 I prefer this to a highlighter because it enables differing levels of emphasis by adjusting the width (or even thickness) of the surrounding equal signs.

 ![Close-up photo of a handwritten note on grid paper demonstrating the use of varying widths of equal signs on either end of ideas for varying emphasis](/images/blog/inkdown/highlights.png)